The Boundary value problems for second order elliptic operators satisfying a Carleson condition: Comparability of the Nontangential Maximal Function and the Square Function

 If $x \in R$ and \eqref{whit} holds for $Q$, then there exists $x'$ such that $\dist(x,x') \leq 4\sqrt{n}\ell(Q)$ and $S_{[2a],r/2}(\nabla u)(x') \leq \lambda$.
 Consequently there exists a constant $\alpha$ such that

 Then, if $R$ is non-empty (say $x_0 \in R$), we can apply Lemma \ref{l3loc} to conclude that

 Furthermore, if \eqref{whit} does not hold, then $r/2 \simeq \ell(Q)$, so we may repeat \eqref{one} without the need for \eqref{two}.
 Finally, we observe that the inequality $|R| \leq 2^nCK\alpha^2|Q|$ is trivial if $R$ is empty.
-Thus, summing over $Q \in \mathcal{F}_\ell$ we obtain \eqref{distineq} with $U_\ell^0 = \cup_j Q_{\ell,j}$. \end{proof}
+Thus, summing over $Q \in \mathcal{F}_s$ we obtain \eqref{distineq} with $U_s^0 = \cup_j Q_{s,j}$. \end{proof}

-Now we would like to establish a reverse inequality showing that the non-tangential maximal function can be dominated by the square function.
-As we shall see in the proof we will have to assume {\it small} Carleson norm.
+Now we would like to establish the converse inequality, namely that the non-tangential maximal function can be dominated by the square function.
+As we shall see in the proof we will have to assume {\it small} Carleson norm $\|\mu\|_{Carl}$ of the coefficients.
 We start with the following local lemma working in coordinates on ${\mathbb R}^n_+$ with boundary ${\mathbb R}^{n-1}$.

-\begin{lemma} Let $u$ be a solution to $Lu=\div A\nabla u=0$, where $L$ is an elliptic differential operator defined on $\R^n_+$ with bounded coefficients such that (\ref{carl}) is the density of a Carleson measure on all Carleson boxes of size at most $r_0$ with norm $\varepsilon$.
+\begin{lemma} Let $Lu=0$ where $L=\div A(\nabla \cdot)$ is a uniformly elliptic differential operator defined on a neighborhood $U$ of $0$ in $\R^n_+$.
+As before let (\ref{carl}) be the density of a Carleson measure with norm $\|\mu\|_{Carl}$ on all Carleson regions of size at most $r_0$.